yyuezhi/yyuezhi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a final year undergraduate student at The University of Hong Kong, major in Computer Science, graduating in 2023.
+I am a PhD student at University of Texas at Austin adviced by [Prof. Qixing Huang](https://www.cs.utexas.edu/~huangqx/).
 I was fortunate to work with [Dr. Hao Pan](https://haopan.github.io/) at Microsoft Research Asia and [Prof. Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping) at The University of Hong Kong during my undergraduate period.

-I am interested in computer graphics, especially geometric modelling, 3D reconstruction, analysis of 3D Shape and CAD model.
+I am interested in computer graphics, especially geometric modelling, 3D reconstruction and CAD model.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.